 Most UC students and scholars will be successful in obtaining their visas, but a small number have their visa applications denied.
 The visa officer must verbally inform you of the reason for the visa denial.

 If your visa is denied, email UC International at email@example.com.
 Provide the date and location of your visa interview, and the reason given by the visa officer for the denial.
 We will help you reapply or determine your next steps.

 You may reapply for a visa within 12 months without having to pay the SEVIS fee again.

-All incoming students are required to complete our pre-arrival checklist in iBearcatsGlobal.
+All incoming students are required to complete our New International Student checklist in iBearcatsGlobal.
 You will use the checklist to

 UC International Services Director, Ron Cushing, hosts virtual presentations detailing essential information for your spring semester 2024 arrival.
 Ron will answer questions relating to immigration and entry requirements, iBearcatsGlobal and the New International Student checklist, mandatory health screenings and the UC International online orientation.

 This session is open to both newly admitted undergraduate and graduate students.
 We recommend attending one of the presentation dates to ensure a positive arrival experience.